Deminder/ShutdownTimer/README.md

 ## Features
 - Timer for *Poweroff*, *Reboot*, *Suspend*
   - Options may be reordered or hidden
-  - Disabling the extension leaves a timer process alive if the user was inactive for more than a second
+  - Disabling the extension leaves a timer process alive.
+The extension is only completely disabled if the screen saver is not active after one second.
-  - Note: `org.gnome.Mutter.IdleMonitor.GetIdletime > 1000` is expected when the screen saver disables the extension

 - Show scheduled shutdown info as *(sys)*
   - Fetched from `/run/systemd/shutdown/scheduled`